pulumi/docs/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/_index.md

   - If you don't have an account, go to the
     [signup page](https://app.pulumi.com/signup).
 - [Docker](https://docs.docker.com/get-docker/)
+- One of the following languages:
-- For the TypeScript version, Node.js 14 or later
+    - For the TypeScript/JavaScript version, Node.js 14 or later
     - For the Python version, Python 3.8 or later
+    - For the Java version, Java 11 or later and Gradle 7.4 or later
+    - For the YAML version, nothing specific!

 As to skills, you should be able to  <!-- Grammar note: No colon on lists when the list completes the sentence like this :) -->

 - use your local terminal.
-- read and understand basic TypeScript or Python code.
+- read and understand basic files from one of these languages:
+    - TypeScript/JavaScript
+    - Python
+    - Java
+    - YAML
 - read and understand Dockerfiles or understand basic Docker concepts.

 ## Sample app